Published: December 31, 2020 • Updated: February 26, 2026

 How to Fix

-- Clean gutters at least twice per year
+- Clean gutters at least twice per year.

-- Add downspout extensions to carry water 6–10 feet away from your foundation
+- Add downspout extensions to carry water 6–10 feet away from your foundation.

-Consider underground yard drainage systems if pooling persists
+Consider underground yard drainage systems if pooling persists.

 3. High Groundwater or Water Table